Avon Valley Project

 Restoring and re-connecting precious wildlife habitat in the Avon Valley

-The picturesque Avon Valley supports less wildlife than it did in the past, largely because of changes in the way farmland and woodland is managed.
-The Avon Valley project aims to restore and re-connect precious wildlife habitat
+10 years ago the picturesque Avon Valley supported less wildlife than it did in the past, largely because of changes in the way farmland and woodland was managed.
+The loss of good wildlife habitat makes it more difficult for species to move around the landscape.
+The Avon Valley project aims to restore and re-connect this precious wildlife habitat.

 Working with landowners